Last eastern Ghouta rebels poised to surrender - Syrian state media

 The city’s fall would seal the rebels’ worst defeat since 2016.

-The once bustling commercial hub on the outskirts of the capital was the main centre of street protests in the Damascus suburbs Assad’s rule that ignited the conflict more than seven years ago.
+The once bustling commercial hub on the outskirts of the capital was the main centre of street protests in the Damascus suburbs against Assad’s rule that ignited the conflict more than seven years ago.

-Defence analysts say a major goal of the government’s campaign was to complete a security belt around the capital, where for years rebels dug into an elaborate network of tunnels and well-fortified positions had resisted countless offensives to seize the enclave.
+Defence analysts say a major goal of the government’s campaign was to complete a security belt around the capital, where for years rebels dug into a network of tunnels and well-fortified positions resisted countless offensives to seize the enclave.

+Many of the predominantly Sunni Muslim inhabitants of eastern Ghouta say they fear their displacement was part of a deliberate attempt to bring demographic changes in strategic areas that dilutes their presence in favour of Assad’s Alawite sect and other minorities.

-Reporting by Suleiman Al-Khalidi; editing by John Stonestreet
+Reporting by Suleiman Al-Khalidi; Editing by John Stonestreet and Robin Pomeroy